Saudi expulsions leave broken dreams in Africa and Asia

 "I gave myself up.
 I was afraid of getting killed," he said.

-For the millions of expatriates remaining in Saudi Arabia, many of whom are still thought to be in breach of residency laws, the crackdown inspires gallows humour.
+For the millions of expatriates remaining in Saudi Arabia, many of whom are still thought to be in breach of residency laws, the crackdown inspires gallows humor.

 A comic song called Ja Jawazat, "Passport department is coming", has attracted a million views on YouTube.
 Faez Choudhary, a Pakistani national who wrote the song, was born and raised in Saudi Arabia and works at a Riyadh shopping mall.